tvarkevi/RS_FMRI/README.md

 ### 2.3 Anterior insular cortex (AIC)

 The Anatomy toolbox of spm12 does not contain a p-map of the AIC.
-Hence, the AIC is defined as seed-region by using the AICHA connectivity atlas of Joliot et al. (2015).
+Hence, the AIC is defined as seed-region by using the AICHA connectivity atlas of [https://www.sciencedirect.com/science/article/pii/S0165027015002678][Joliot et al. (2015)].
 To compute a (resliced) binary map of the AIC as region-of-interest, enter the following line of code in the command window:

 ```
 ComputeAICMask;